Yandex Cloud

 The colder the data, the less often it is accessed.

-To distribute data across multiple DBMSs and enable access to it, PXF is used to create external tables, i.e., special objects in Greenplum® that reference tables, buckets, or files from external sources.
+To distribute data across multiple DBMSs and enable access to them, PXF is used to create external tables, i.e., special DBMS objects that reference tables, buckets, or files from external sources.
 This section provides guidelines on how to create external tables that reference external DBMSs.

 For such tables, you can specify external data source settings in the SQL query.
 Alternatively, you can create a source in Yandex MPP Analytics for PostgreSQL with the settings you need and provide that source in the SQL query.